Fractal geometry predicts dynamic differences in structural and functional connectomes: Discussion

 In the past, we used measures of the equi-M set size to distinguish statistically and prototypically between genders, for Structural (positive) connectomes.
 In this work, we successfully used measures of the size and shape variability of the equi-M set to distinguish between Structural and Functional connectomes, as well as between Rest and Emotion.
 We explored the advantages of using geometric measures versus using graph measures to assess dynamic range in Functional connectomes.
 Since graph measures only apply to positive connectomes, for Functional (signed) connectomes, network measures are traditionally computed separately for the positive and negative sub-networks, as well as for the absolute values network (we called these the networks associated with the Functional connectome).
 Using the equi-M set as a test dynamic model, we showed that considering these associate networks in isolation does not paint a complete picture, and that the interactions between the positive and negative sub-networks play a crucial role in the overall emerging dynamics.

 This was done in two ways.
 First, in addition to computing the equi-M sets for whole Functional connectomes, we also computed the sets corresponding to the associated networks.
 Although the original equi-M sets exhibited a lot of variability in shape (and not just size), the sets for the associated networks were identical to the Mandelbrot set up scaling (via small detail potentially due to precision).
 This made it clear that, for the quadratic model, many of the subtleties in dynamics that encode differences between individuals cannot be captured simply by considering the associated networks.

 It is not too big a stretch to suggest that this may also be the case for more complex node dynamics (such as neural dynamics).
 This effect did not come from simply transitioning from a signed Functional connectome to a positive network (since Structural connectomes, although positive, also have shape diversity).
 The effect is likely due to the sparse distribution of connections comprised in the positive and negative sub-networks, which, taken independently, are insufficient to recover the complexity of the overall connectome, in absence of the interactions between them.
+This hints towards the fact that the interaction between the positively and negatively correlated regions contribute fundamentally to the emergent properties of the network, rather than simply being an artifact of its structural composition.

 To support this idea, we also computed correlations between equi-M geometric and Fourier measures and the graph measures for the associated networks of the Functional connectomes.
 Although Structural connectomes exhibit strong and significant negative correlations, the correlation profiles were generally lower in Functional connectomes, with significant values only for the measures that reflect the size of the set and not the shape.
 In particular, no significant correlations were found with the Fourier-derived modes (correlations which were strong in Structural connectomes).
 To clarify that this is not a shortcoming of the Fourier measures, we showed that these encompass crucial dynamic information, and can be used in and of themselves to differentiate between Rest and Emotion connectomes.